hyunmoon/wordcrypt/README.md

 Usage: python wordcrypt.py [Option1] [] [File ...]

 Option:
-    `1. -e : Encrypt (default)`
+    1. `-e : Encrypt (default)`
-    `2. -d : Decrypt`
+    2. `-d : Decrypt`
-    `3. -p : Provide password (If no -p switch, user will be prompted to type password)`
+    3. `-p : Provide password (If no -p switch, user will be prompted to type password)`
-    `4. -s : Encrypt only the specific strings                ex) -s "str1" "str2" "str3"`
+    4. `-s : Encrypt only the specific strings                ex) -s "str1" "str2" "str3"`
-    `5. -l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"`
+    5. `-l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"`
-    `6. `-i : Input file (if no -i switch, the program will read from the standard input)`
+    6. `-i : Input file (if no -i switch, the program will read from the standard input)`
-    7. `-o : Outout file (if no -o switch, the program will write to the standard output)1
+    7. `-o : Outout file (if no -o switch, the program will write to the standard output)`

 For example,